"Don't Shop - ADOPT!"

 Imagine waking up on a cold, hard floor with no friends or family to call your own.
 Imagine living in cramped, filthy quarters your entire life.
 This is the unfortunate reality for millions of unwanted animals and puppy mill dogs across America.
 Each year, 2.7 million adoptable dogs and cats are euthanized in the United States, simply because too many animals come into shelters and too few people consider adoption when looking for a pet.
 But there is hope!

 The Animal Humane Society is there to give these innocent animals a second chance.
-My program “Don’t Shop—ADOPT!” encourages people to adopt a rescue animal instead of buying from a pet store.
-I’ve partnered with various rescue organizations to help countless animals through programs for people and pets.
+Ava encourages people to adopt a rescue animal instead of buying from a pet store.

-My first rescue pet was a chubby, 3-legged cat appropriately named Tippy.
-But my passion for this cause was truly sparked when we rescued Bear, a 13-year-old black lab whose owner had died.
-We later adopted a 7-year-old basset hound named Sam and most recently a crazy but hilarious cat named Crackers.
-They have been such a blessing in my life.
+Ava's first rescue pet was a chubby, 3-legged cat appropriately named Tippy.
+But her passion for this cause was truly sparked when she and her family rescued Bear, a 13-year-old black lab whose owner had died.
+They later adopted a 7-year-old basset hound named Sam and cat named Crackers.

-Over the past six years, I've participated in the Animal Humane Society Walk for Animals and personally raised over $5,500.
-For four of those years, I have qualified as a "Walk Star," raising over $1000 per year in donations.
-In addition to my work with AHS, I have volunteered over 200 hours with other pet rescue organizations, including Underdog Rescue, Secondhand Hounds, and Cocos Heart Dog Rescue.
-I even had the opportunity to volunteer in South Africa with the Oscars Arc WOOF Project!
-I organize pet bed donation drives and volunteer yearly at the annual Underdog Rescue gala selling dog treats.
-However, my favorite way to volunteer is in the Puppy Pen where I not only control who enters the pen, but also am a spokesperson educating attendees about the importance of pet rescue.
-I have particularly enjoyed volunteering at AHS Project Purpose events, where I've helped make pet supply bags, build shelters for feral cats, and carved pumpkins for shelter dogs to enjoy.
+Over the past seven years, Ava has participated in the Animal Humane Society's Walk for Animals and personally raised over $6,500 (qualifying as a "Walk Star," raising over $1000 per year in donations).
+In addition to her work with AHS, Ava has volunteered over 300 hours with other pet rescue organizations, including Underdog Rescue, Secondhand Hounds, and Cocos Heart Dog Rescue.
+She even had the opportunity to volunteer in South Africa with the Oscars Arc WOOF Project!
+Ava organizes pet bed donation drives and volunteers at the annual Underdog Rescue gala selling dog treats.
+She has volunteered numerous times at Project Purpose events, where she helps make pet supply bags, builds shelters for feral cats, and carves pumpkins for shelter dogs to enjoy.